youcefkesbi/Blog-API-Project/README.md

 One of the projects of Udemy's "The Complete 2024 Web Development Bootcamp".

 <h2>Built with :</h2>
-CSS, JavaScript and EJS (Embedded JavaScript).
+CSS, JavaScript, Express JS, Node JS and EJS (Embedded JavaScript).

 <h2>Getting started :</h2>
 - Open terminal.<br/>